sourcegraph/sourcegraph-public-snapshot/log4j.snb.md

 https://sourcegraph.com/github.com/sickcodes/JNDIExploit@7753e3a3924ae4527891f4a708c2d7151d023b39/-/blob/src/main/java/com/feihong/ldap/LdapServer.java?L46-64

-Our request, with its path of `Basic/Command/Base64/dG91Y2ggL3RtcC9wd25lZAo=`, is routed to `BasicController`, which further parses the request type ("command") from the URL path:
+Our request, with its URL path of `Basic/Command/Base64/dG91Y2ggL3RtcC9wd25lZAo=`, is routed to a `BasicController` instance, which further parses the request type ("command") from the URL path into the `type` variable:

 https://sourcegraph.com/github.com/sickcodes/JNDIExploit@7753e3a3924ae4527891f4a708c2d7151d023b39/-/blob/src/main/java/com/feihong/ldap/controllers/BasicController.java?L90-103

-and then feeds the remainder of the path to a template for shell commands:
+and then feeds the remainder of the path to a template for shell commands (`case command` in the switch statement below):

 https://sourcegraph.com/github.com/sickcodes/JNDIExploit/-/blob/src/main/java/com/feihong/ldap/controllers/BasicController.java?L15-39

-This template expects a base64-encoded shell command and writes out a Java class file containing bytecode executing the shell command (`touch /tmp/pwned`, which we base64 decoded from `dG91Y2ggL3RtcC9wd25lZAo=`) on initialization:
+The `CommandTemplate` class expects a base64-encoded shell command and writes out a Java class file containing bytecode executing that shell command (in our case, `touch /tmp/pwned`, which we base64 decoded from `dG91Y2ggL3RtcC9wd25lZAo=`) on initialization.
+Here is what the code that generates the class looks like:

 https://sourcegraph.com/github.com/sickcodes/JNDIExploit/-/blob/src/main/java/com/feihong/ldap/template/CommandTemplate.java?L39-144